 FAIR USE?
 Probably.
 This is another example of personal use.
 If one engages in the fair use analysis, one finds that: (1) the purpose of the use is educational versus commercial; (2) the professor is using the book, a creative work, for research purposes; (3) copying the entire book would normally exceed the bounds of fair use, however, since the book is out of print and no longer available from any other source, the copying is acceptable; (4) finally, the copying will have no impact on the market for the book because the book is no longer available from any other source.

 FAIR USE?
 If the professor placed the book on reserve in the library, the use might be considered a fair use.
 Library policies might require that the professor prove that it is a lawfully made copy.
-However, if the professor placed the book on the Web, then the use is not a fair use.
-Placement on the Web allows unlimited access to the book.
+However, if the professor placed the book on the internet, then the use is not a fair use.
+Placement on the internet allows unlimited access to the book.
 This would affect the copyright holder's public distribution of the book.

 Showing Video Material for Classroom Instruction